sevyharris/MonteCoffee/documentation/tutorials/coox.rst

     - (5) :class:`NeighborKMC.user_events.ODiffEvent` for O diffusion.
     - (6) :class:`NeighborKMC.user_events.COOxEvent` for CO+O -> CO2.

-To accelerate the simulation we need to specify which events are each others inverse and store the event-class references in a list:
+To accelerate the simulation we need to specify which events are each others reverse and store the event-class references in a list:

 .. code-block:: python